Dips made with cream cheese is about making tasty, healthy sauces to go on salads and crackers.

 Promise, no more indigestion from the chemicals in the supermarket loaf.

 Dips made with cream cheese is about delicious recipes made with eggplant, garbanzos, cucumber and other healthy foods.
+Slip in a couple halves of pecan nutrition to add a rich flavour and texture.

 The joy of dips is that they are healthy (if you stick to using natural ingredients) and in the main so quick to make.
 They fit perfectly in with our philosophy of HEALTHY SLOW FOOD, MADE FAST.